 Let’s get to it and check out the ultimate North Carolina road trip itinerary.

-How Long for a North Carolina Road Trip?
+How Long for the Best North Carolina Road Trip?

 I recommend 1-3 weeks for your N.C. road trip.
 To complete the exact itinerary below, I suggest having at least 2 weeks.
 Of course, time will vary depending on how much you have and how you like to travel.